Guide for First-Year Students

 Option 2: Begin the Two-Course Gateway Sequence all majors must take

-Biology 202L: Genetics and Evolution, no prerequisite (offered Fall & Spring)
+Biology 202L: Genetics and Evolution (offered Fall & Spring)

 Option 3: Start in a specific area of biology

-Really excited to take a course about a specific area in biology such as plants or ecology?
+Really excited to take a course about a specific area in biology such as Ecology or Marine Biology?
 You can start with an elective.
-Explore the list of courses at the 200-level with seats available.
-We suggest paying careful attention to the recommended pre-reqs and following those guidelines.
-If you are unsure about your preparation, you can contact the instructor to see how your previous experience may or may not set you up for success.
+Explore the list of courses at the 200-level with seats available, but pay careful attention to the recommended pre-reqs and follow those guidelines.
+If you are unsure about your preparation, you can contact the instructor to see whether or not your previous experience will set you up for success in the course.
 In the past, some first year students have enjoyed starting with:

 Frequently asked questions by first years:

-I can’t take Biology 201L or 202L in the fall semester, am I behind?
+I can’t take Biology 201L or 202L in my first year, am I behind?
 No, prospective Biology majors do not need to start these courses in the fall and often focus on getting on track with their math, chemistry, and foreign language requirements first.
-It is most common for Biology majors to start with Bio 201L or 202L in the spring of their first year or fall of their second year.
+It is most common for Biology majors to start with Bio 201L or 202L in the spring of their first year or fall of their second year, especially if seats are limited in Fall.

-Students interested in health careers should expect to take Biology 201L and 202L.
-However, they typically start with Chemistry & Calculus in the fall and then enroll in in their first biology course in the spring of their first year or in the fall of their second year.
+All students interested in health careers should expect to take Biology 201L and 202L.
+However, most will start with Chemistry & Calculus in the fall and then enroll in in their first biology course in the spring of their first year or in the fall of their second year.

 When can I start research?
 It is typically a good idea to settle into your new academic home before jumping into research.
 If you are excited to get started, we recommend using the first semester to connect with the Undergraduate Research Support (URS) Office and start networking to find a future research opportunity.